cidengcnpq/qml/README.md

 `Links for QML model training code and result.xlsx` is a spreadsheet containing the summary results and the Google Colaboratory links of each simulation

 > [!TIP]
-> <p align="justify">Jupyter QML notebooks can be run on Google Colab platform cloud CPUs, so partial training and testing results can be observed without needing to re-run the code!
-In order to run it by yourself, just upload the pre-extracted features.
+> <p align="justify">You can run Jupyter QML notebooks on Google Colab using cloud CPUs.
+To try it yourself, simply upload the pre-extracted features.
+You can view partial training and testing results without needing to re-run the code.
+Check the `Jupyter codes` folder or run the notebook directly on Colab.

 ###   **● The *k-means* computations related functions (in matlab) are on files:**
 `acc_kmeans_KW51.m" and "acc_kmeans_laboratory_frame.m`